The History of Safety Harbor

-Odet Philippe was the first permanent, non-native settler on the Pinellas County peninsula, acquiring 160 acres of land in what is today Safety Harbor in 1842.
+Odet Philippe was the first permanent, non-native settler on the Pinellas County peninsula, acquiring 160 acres of land in 1842 in what is today Safety Harbor.
 He was a successful businessman who introduced cigar making and citrus to the Tampa Bay region.
-His descendents, including the McMullen and Booth families (for whom McMullen-Booth Road is named), are among the county's most well-known pioneer clans.
-Philippe was buried in Philippe Park - his former plantation - in 1869, but the exact location of the gravesite is unknown.
+His descendents, including the McMullen and Booth families (for whom McMullen-Booth Road is named), are among the county’s most well-known pioneer clans.
+Philippe was buried in Philippe Park – his former plantation – in 1869 but the exact location of the gravesite is unknown.

 To learn more about Safety Harbor’s local history, visit: